risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-warpstream.md

 </head>

 You can ingest data from WarpStream, an Apache Kafka-compatible data streaming platform built directly on top of S3, into RisingWave.

+This guide will help you set up WarpStream, ingest data into RisingWave, and create and query a materialized view in RisingWave.

-## Set Up WarpStream
+## Set up WarpStream

-### Installation of WarpStream Agent
+### Install WarpStream Agent

-Install WarpStream Agent / CLI to interact with the WarpStream cluster:
+To interact with the WarpStream cluster, install the WarpStream Agent or CLI:

 ```shell
 curl https://console.warpstream.com/install.sh | bash
 ```

-### Creating a Kafka Topic and Producing Sample Data
+### Create a Kafka topic and produce sample data

-After installing the WarpStream agent, run the following command in the terminal:
+After the installation, run the following commands in the terminal:

+- Initiate WarpStream playground:

 ```shell
 warpstream playground
 ```

-Run the below command to create a Kafka topic and populate it with the data that can be consumed by RisingWave.
+- Generate a Kafka topic with sample data:

 ```shell
 warpstream demo
 ```

-## Ingesting Data into RisingWave
+## Ingest data into RisingWave

+### Create a source

-After successfully creating a RisingWave cluster, you create a source named website_visits to ingest data from WarpStream into the RisingWave cluster:
+In RisingWave, create a source named "website_visits" to connect RisingWave to the WarpStream topic:

 ```sql
 CREATE SOURCE IF NOT EXISTS website_visits_stream (
  timestamp timestamp,